rahul-verma/arjuna/docs/ArjunaFeaturesDoc.md

 ## Localizing Strings

+### Purpose
 As a part of automating tests, a test author might need to deal with localization of strings that are used for various purposes.

 Arjuna supports Excel based localization data out of the box.
 These files are automatically loaded when `Arjuna.init()` is called by Arjuna launcher.

+### Locale Enum

+Arjuna associates locale for localization with the Locale enum constant which in turn uses the names from Python.

 The default locate is `Locale.EN`.
 It can be changed in a project configuration as follows: